Jasminewong92/Jiemin-Huang.github.io/README.md

 Developing heart transplantation model to study the allograft rejection.
 Asserssing the immune response in brain tumor with Ph.D students Investigating the the role of innate lymphoid cells (ILC) in acute lung injury and heterotopic heart transplantation.
-Studing the immunobiology in cytokines.
+Studing the immunobiology in cytokines and myeloid derived suppressive cells (MDSC).
 Assisting in lab management.